moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 })
 ```

+Note, this is just an example of pseudo-code.

 This approach borrows ideas from SwiftUI and Flutter.
 Where the second callback argument is an alternative to SwiftUI's blocks for nesting components, and the `visible` property is an analogue of the `visible` property from Flutter as is.
 And note that `visible` here is not a "hack" as in Vue, but an actual insertion/extraction of a DOM node from a subtree.

 And to do so, we didn't need to invent some abstract syntax to mimic the behaviour we needed.
 Yes, I realize that you may not like javascript, and you may have your reasons.
 But the "native" language of the frontend is still javascript, and trying to get around it with fake solutions only makes things worse.
 We've seen it many times before.

 Okay, the approach with `visible` is somewhat clear.
-What about the rendering the list of components?
+What about rendering the list of components?
 Here it is:

 ```typescript
 export const function User({ key, name, isRestricted }) {